Nationalism and Xenophobia in August 2019

 We are aware of two instances of ideologically motivated desecration of monuments this month.
 Since the beginning of the year, we have recorded 15 cases of ideologically motivated vandalism.

 A few nationalist associations participated in opposition protests following the barring of independent candidates from municipal elections.
-At an August 10 protest sanctioned by the City of Moscow on Sakharov Prospect, SOVA Center observed representatives of the Right Bloc, the National Resistance Association (ANS), the Russian United National Alliance (RONA) and others.
+At an August 10 protest sanctioned by the City of Moscow on Sakharov Prospect, SOVA Center observed representatives of the Right Bloc, the Association of National Resistance (ANS), the Russian United National Alliance (RONA) and others.
 SOVA Center also observed RONA representatives at an analogous opposition protest on August 31.
 Nationalist participation in these protests, on the whole, was not notable.

 On August 25 in Moscow, the Permanent Council of National-Patriotic Forces of Russia (PDS NPSR) led a protest action on the same theme, “For Changing to System of Power,” which drew no more than 30 people, three of whom were detained.